Miriam Cani

-Miriam Cani ([miˈɾiam caˈni]; born 30 May 1985) is an Albanian singer, songwriter and television host.
+Miriam Cani ([miˈɾiam caˈni]; born 30 May 1985) is an Albanian singer.
 She was a member of the successful German pop girl group Preluders.
 Beyond her music career, Cani has been featured as a judge on the Albanian television talent competition series The X Factor Albania, The Voice of Albania and The Voice Kids Albania.

 Life and career

-Popstars Germany

 In 2003, Miriam Cani along with 13 other participants auditioned for a spot in the German version of the talent show Popstars and in the end she was voted as one of the winners and became a member of the girl group Preluders.
 Cani made her first TV appearance in Germany in 1993 in the show "Interaktiv".

-She participated in the musical "Hair" in Germany and also in the musical Ludwig 2" in 2013 in Germany ,and in the musical "Chicago" in Albania, where she played the main role, Roxie Hart.
+She participated in the musical "Hair" in Germany and also in the musical Ludwig 2" in 2013 in Germany, and in the musical "Chicago" in Albania, where she played the main role, Roxie Hart.
 As a television host she hosted Jamba TV Clip Clash and Eclips in Germany, and Festivali i Këngës in Albania.
 She sang in the FilmHarmonic Night in Germany, and also performed her single Bring the Rain in Fernsehgarten.

 She presented the Albanian national final for the Eurovision Song Contest 2010.
 Cani herself participated in the Albanian national final for the Eurovision Song Contest 2011 in Germany with the entry "Ende ka shpresë" in a duet with singer Alban Skënderaj, now her husband.